bitemyapp/teef/posts/2014-03-24-monads-bind-join-actions.md

   :: IO String
 ```

-Okay, so we've got a String inside the IO monad.
+Okay, so we've got a String inside the IO type.
+IO happens to implement the monad typeclass, so we should be able to `>>=` (bind) functions against it.

 For our purposes, `fmap` and `liftM` mean the same thing.
 Lifting a function to work on data inside the IO monad.